 A simple way to add a touch of class to your dinner party and impress your friends is to serve after-dinner digestif drinks.
 Here’s everything you need to know from how to drink them, types of French digestive drinks and when to serve them.

-French Digestif Drinks, aka After Dinner Drinks Aren’t Just For Swanky Parties!
+After Dinner Drinks Are Not Just For Swanky Parties!